-If you need a new family dentist in Cedar Park, Whitestone Family Dentistry is the best choice.
-At our office, Dr. Chris Mun and our team offer expert care for patients of all ages.
+If you need a new family dentist in Cedar Park, TX, Whitestone Family Dentistry is the best choice.
+At our office, our team offers expert care for patients of all ages.
 From infants to seniors and everyone in between, we can provide you and your family members with restorative, preventive, and cosmetic care.
 Contact us now to learn more and get started.

 Family dentistry is an approach to dental care that treats patients of all ages, and is designed to allow you and your kids to see the same dentist for the years and decades to come.
 A family dentist can treat any member of your family, and that includes infants and toddlers, older children, teenagers, adults, and seniors alike.

 By establishing a “dental home” with a family dentist, you can get a better overall level of care.
 Dr. Mun and the team at Whitestone Family Dentistry will learn more about the unique oral health challenges facing you and your family members, and provide you with the dental treatment you need to maintain a healthy smile at any age.

 What Should I Look For

 In A Good Family Dentist?

 There are a few different traits you should look for in a good family dentist.
 First, the dental office must offer a comfortable, family-friendly environment.
 It’s important that your children have a positive experience at the dentist as they grow up, so this is a must-have.

 In addition, you should look for a family dentist who offers a “one-stop-shop” for as many dental services as possible.
 From teeth cleanings and oral exams to fillings, crowns, root canals, dental implants, periodontal care, orthodontics and more, it’s best to choose a dentist that offers a wide variety of treatments under one roof.
 This saves you time and money by minimizing referrals to other dental offices.